metocean/docker-redis-consul/README.md

-# docker-redis-consul
+# docker-rethinkdb-consul
-Official redis docker with consul
+RethinkDB with Consul